OctopusDeploy/docs/docs/deployments/custom-scripts/aws-cli-scripts.md

 The second option is to run a script from a package.
 This is done by selecting the `Script file inside a package` option, selecting the package, and entering the name of the file within the package to run as a PowerShell script.

 ![AWS script package](images/step-aws-package.png "width=500")

+## Dynamic Worker Pools

+Octopus Cloud uses a special type of worker pool called a [Dynamic Worker Pool](/docs/infrastructure/workers/dynamic-worker-pools.md).
+Octopus provides these, and you cannot easily install custom versions of the AWS tools on them.
+To use your own version of the AWS CLI or AWS Powershell cmdlets when using Dynamic Worker Pools, please do the following:

+- Configure your step to use a Dynamic Worker pool that supports [execution containers](/docs/projects/steps/execution-containers-for-workers/index.md).
+You may need to create a new worker pool using one of the images that support execution containers.
+- Configure your step to run in an execution container, selecting a docker image that contains the versions of the AWS CLI or AWS Powershell cmdlets that you would like to use.
+For more information about selecting an image to use, see the [Which Docker images can I use?](/docs/projects/steps/execution-containers-for-workers/index.md#which-image) section.